boynux/useless/README.md

 ## How it works

-It's command line tool that deletes itself after execution :D
+It's a command line tool that deletes itself after execution :D

 ## Why